 4. Establish a Security Agency

 Security is not the sole responsibility of the government.
 The need for excellent security services in Nigeria is on the rise.
 You can set up an agency, recruit professionals or become a bodyguard.
-Another option is too import and sell security products.
+Another option is to import and sell security products.

 5. Invest in Property

-Property investment takes more upfront capital than some other business ideas in Nigeria.
+Property investment takes more upfront capital than some other small business ideas in Nigeria.
 But if you have the capital, you should definitely look into purchasing land or property in Lagos.
 The returns can be as much as 100%-200% profit when you resell the property.
 You can also lease office buildings or homes and make a reasonable passive income each month.

 7. Open a Daycare Center